0cfernandes00/Project5-Vulkan-Grass-Rendering/README.md

 ### Overview

 The goal of this project was to get comfortable with Vulkan and implement [Responsive Real-Time Grass Rendering for General 3D Scenes](https://www.cg.tuwien.ac.at/research/publications/2017/JAHRMANN-2017-RRTG/JAHRMANN-2017-RRTG-draft.pdf).
-I am responsible for implementing the grass vertex, grass tesselation control/evaluate, grass fragment, and compute shaders.
+I am responsible for implementing the grass vertex, grass tessellation control/evaluate, grass fragment, and compute shaders.

-In order to build the project, I made updates to CMakeLists.txt and updated the glfw folder to pull in the most recent from this repository [](https://github.com/glfw/glfw)
+In order to build the project, I made updates to CMakeLists.txt and updated the glfw folder to pull in the most recent from this repository https://github.com/glfw/glfw

 <img src="img/final_output.gif" width="450">